Department of Movement Sciences

 Credit arranged

-Development of dance as a performing art from lineage-based to contemporary styles building upon course topics covered in Dance in Society, DAN 100.
+Development of dance as a performing art from lineage-based to contemporary styles building upon course topics covered in DAN 1000.
 Emphasis will be placed on 20th and 21st century developments in dance with a focus on ballet and modern.
-Students registering for graduate credit are required to complete additional research paper make two substantial presentations synthesizing overriding concepts within a historical concept.
-(Alt/years)
+Students registering for graduate credit are required to complete additional coursework.
+Typically Offered: Varies.

 Study of fundamental elements of dance composition and application of improvisation skills to movement creation.
 Additional movement research projects/assignments for graduate students will be individually directed and determined with instructor guidance.
 Majors and minors have priority, non-majors/minors may take the course by instructor permission.
-(Spring only)
+Typically Offered: Spring.

 Exercise, Sport, and Health Sciences

-1 credit Introduction to foundational content, subdisciplines of study in exercise science, and fields of health.
-Students will also gain an understanding of career opportunities within the areas of exercise science & health.
-(Fall only)
+Introduction to foundational content, subdisciplines of study in exercise science, and fields of health.
+Students will also gain an understanding of career opportunities within the areas of exercise science and health.
+Typically Offered: Fall.

 Prereqs: ESHS, Dance, or Recreation major or Permission

-1 credit This course is designed to develop proficiency in basic skills, strategies, tactics, error detection and correction, rules, teaching skills and curricular models for striking and net/wall activities (e. g. tennis, badminton, pickleball, volleyball, softball, cricket, etc. ).
+This course is designed to develop proficiency in basic skills, strategies, tactics, error detection and correction, rules, teaching skills, and curricular models for striking and net/wall activities (e. g. tennis, badminton, pickleball, volleyball, softball, cricket, etc. ).
 Lecture-lab.

 Prereqs: ESHS, Dance, or Recreation major or Permission